bluedolmen/SIDE/FrameworksModules/trunk/com.bluexml.side.Framework.xforms.war.chiba/src/main/webapp/resources/images/readme.txt

 The clear2 and select2 icons are provided as possible replacements for clear and select respectively.
 As such, they are not used.

 Any icon may be replaced by another icon, in which case the new icon must retain the old icon's file name.
-If not, the xforms.generated.css file will need to be amended with respect to the file name or the icon sizes.
+If not, the xforms.generated.css file will need to be amended with respect to the file name (if supported by the generator) or the icon sizes.